Egypt tunnel blockade takes toll on Gaza business

 Short on fuel, the lone Gaza power plant has ceased to serve nearly half the 1.8 million population.
 Patchy alternative supplies of electricity from Israel’s grid have meant 12-hour blackouts every day.

-Night casts a pall over the city of Gaza, just 70 km (44 miles) down the Mediterranean coast from sparkling Tel Aviv.
+Night casts a pall over Gaza City, just 70 km (44 miles) down the Mediterranean coast from sparkling Tel Aviv.
 Shops close early to ration spare private generators.

 Residents who live on upper floors feel trapped in their buildings.
 While the homes of those with means hum from private generators, poorer folk huddle in dark silence.